evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 ## Climate system

 There is one climate system available.
-The 2-zone climate system supports different temperatures in two zones for the driver and passenger.
+- **2-zone climate system:** Supports different temperatures for the driver and passenger.

 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
 This heat pump can save significant energy used for heating in cold weather.

-## Comfort
+## Comfort features

-Toyota bZ4X AWD has several features to make your life as a driver or passenger more comfortable.
+The Toyota bZ4X AWD includes several features to enhance comfort and convenience:

-You have wireless charging for your phone.
+- **Wireless phone charging**

 {{<evkxdisplayaddarticle />}}